pluja/awesome-privacy/README.md

 <img width="16" src="misc/forbidden.png"> </img> Try to avoid using Reddit or at least avoid their official clients as they are plenty of trackers, ads and share unnecessary user data with their servers.

 <img width="16" src="misc/check.png"> </img> **Reddit alternatives:**
+- [Aether](https://getaether.net/) - Peer-to-peer ephemeral public communities.
+- [Kbin](https://github.com/ernestwisniewski/kbin) - A reddit-like content aggregator and micro-blogging platform for the fediverse.
 - [Lemmy](https://join.lemmy.ml/) - A federated and open alternative to Reddit in Rust.
-- [Aether](https://getaether.net/) - Peer-to-peer ephemeral public communities.
 - [SaidIt](https://saidit.net/) - Open source Reddit clone.

 <img width="16" src="misc/check.png"> </img> **Privacy respecting Reddit clients:**